Planking Tips For Building a Model Ship

-- When we talk about “a plank” or “the plank” or “the Planks” we are normally dealing with a pair of planks – one each side.
-Please remember the planks are always fitted in pairs, one each side – fix and forget for 24 hours.
+- When we talk about “a plank” or “the plank” or “the Planks” we are normally dealing with a pair of planks – one on each side.
+Please remember the planks are always fitted in pairs, one on each side – fix and forget for 24 hours.
 Also, remember that old tradesman’s motto ―measure twice and cut once‖.

 - There are four basic steps to a successful planking job:-

 - d) Plank Fixing.